shashwat-data/Flight_Price_Prediction/README.md

 ## Features

-- Data preprocessing and exploration (assumed)
+- Data preprocessing and exploration.
-- Implementation of multiple tree-based regression models
+- Implementation of multiple tree-based and distance-based regression models
 - Hyperparameter tuning using RandomizedSearchCV with cross-validation
 - Model evaluation using metrics: MAE, MSE, RMSE, and R² score
 - Final prediction on test data without the target price column